nikkNizz/Drawish/README.md

 Click the [pick] button and then on a point in the image that you want to get the color of.
 This will become the active color.
-If the [color balance] check box is checked, you can balance the colors of the image based on the selected color and the active color.
+If the [color balance] check box is checked, you can balance the colors of the image based on the clicked color and the active color.
 For example, if you want to balance the white, you will have to set white as the active color and click on a color in the image that should be white, but is not.
 [video](https://drive.google.com/file/d/1M87q7asCIgoTUkzosI1L7IYRID0MK-JZ/view?usp=sharing)
 Click on the pick button again to proceed with other operations.